tab1-web/faq/docs/signature/faq.md

 [![O6NDmk-L.png](https://i.postimg.cc/2S9BHwhf/O6NDmk-L.png){width=60%}](https://postimg.cc/21v6yn0H)

 ### Newbie Bonuses
-Account-wide bonuses apply to all characters on the same account.
+- Account-wide bonuses apply to all characters on the same account.
+- This means that you can get newbie buffs and get the same amount of shots on all of your characters in the same game account.

 ### Signature Voting/Vote Info